TULiberalArts/Neuroscience/pages/next-stops.md

 ---
 Our Neuroscience majors gets hands-on experience.
 You'll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world internships.

+## Internships

+Internships are excellent ways to capitalize on your experience in the field of neuroscience.
+Please contact [Neuro@Temple.edu](mailto:Neuro@Temple.edu) with any questions.

 Recent internship placements include the following:

 - Abington Hospital in the Neurovascular/Neurology Department